Google Workspace CLI¶

 Strengths¶

-- CLI-friendly workflow for a widely used business platform
+- CLI-friendly workflow for a widely used business platform.

-- Good fit for automation-heavy operations
+- Good fit for automation-heavy operations and rapid prototyping.

 Limitations¶

-- Best for teams already comfortable with service-account or OAuth setups
+- Best for teams already comfortable with service-account or OAuth setups.

 When to use it¶

-- When Google Workspace is part of your operational automation surface
+- When Google Workspace is part of your operational automation surface.

 When not to use it¶

-- When you only need occasional manual actions
+- When you only need occasional manual actions (use the web UI).

 Selection comments¶